MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 - Add a new static field (including declared as Kernel API),
 - Add a new instance field in a type **not declared** as Kernel API,
 - Rename an instance field with ``private`` visibility in a type **declared** as Kernel API,
-- Modify a Java type, method or static field **not declared** as Kernel API (code, signature, hierarchy)
+- Modify a Java type, method, or static field **not declared** as Kernel API (code, signature, hierarchy)
-- Remove a Java type, method or static field **not declared** as Kernel API
+- Remove a Java type, method, or static field **not declared** as Kernel API

 Both Kernel Applications must be built from Platforms based on the same Architecture version.

-Any other modifications will break the Feature portability, for example:
+Any other modifications will break the Feature portability.
+For example, the following modifications will not preserve the portability:

 - Remove a Java type, method or static field **declared** as Kernel API,
 - Add or remove an instance method in a type **declared** as Kernel API, even if the method is **not declared** as Kernel API,